learn-co-curriculum/environment-setup-resources/README.md

 (Ubuntu) `Connection reset by 140.82.112.4 port22`

-Fix (at least this time around):
+Fix:

-- Create a `~/.ssh/config` file IF they don’t already have one
+- Create a `~/.ssh/config` file if they don’t already have one
 - Add the following three lines, save the file, and try to clone again:

 ```bash